beyond-all-reason/RecoilEngine/doc/site/README.md

   - LaTeX
   - Diagrams/flow charts

+Note that we prefer to use Github's note markdown syntax as opposed to callouts.

 ### Recoil Website

 A few shortcodes and layouts have been written for the website specifically.
 They won't really be useful in most circumstances, but they are worth writing down.